Applied Parameters: None

 Press Shift+Spacebar to cycle through the different placement modes.

-Schematics have a definable electrical grid that makes it easy to define electrical connections between objects.
-As you are placing a wire, when the wire falls within the electrical grid range of another electrical object, the cursor will snap to the fixed object and a Hot Spot (red cross) will appear.
+Schematics have a definable 'electrical grid' that makes it easy to define electrical connections between objects.
+As you are placing a wire, when the wire falls within a defined range of attraction of another electrical object the cursor will snap to the fixed object and a Hot Spot (red cross) will appear.